yt-project/yt/doc/source/developing/testing.rst

 =======

 yt includes a testing suite which one can run on the codebase to assure that no breaks in functionality have occurred.
-This testing suite is based on the Nose_ testing framework.
+This testing suite is based on the Pytest_ testing framework.
 The suite consists of two components, unit tests and answer tests.
 Unit tests confirm that an isolated piece of functionality runs without failure for inputs with known correct outputs.
 Answer tests verify the